owenCocjin/ProgMenu/README.md

 ### EntryPositional:
 - EntryPositionals get their values from the position of an arg in the MENU's arg list

-> **NOTE**: Due to how positionals function, they are always considered strict and can't have a default.
-This can be partially circumvented with the use of the "alt" keyword
 > **NOTE**: Trying to assign >1 positional entry to the same position will result in "missing" entries.

 ---